stmcculloch/PrusaSlicer-WaveOverhangs/doc/limitations.md

 When a strand is deposited, the polymer chains can become locked into a stretched or otherwise non-equilibrium state.
 Later, when a subsequent layer reheats the earlier one, some of those chains can become mobile again and contract.
 That produces additional deformation that is difficult to predict from geometry or cooling alone.

-This is related to the broader class of effects used intentionally in 4D printing, but here it acts as another hard-to-model source of warping.

 ### Nozzle pressure on large spans

-Large single-layer overhang spans appear to suffer from another effect: the pressure of the extruded filament and nozzle interaction can push the unsupported region downward during deposition.
+Large single-layer overhang spans appear to suffer from another effect: the pressure of the extruded filament and nozzle interaction can deflect the unsupported region downward during deposition.

 ![Nozzle-pressure-induced deformation concept](wave_overhangs/theory_nozzle_pressure.png) [^1]

 Once early tracks are displaced, later tracks may be laid down slightly higher, and the failure can quickly cascade into severe distortion.
-One planned way to isolate this effect is to print on a 5-axis FDM setup and reorient the nozzle so it does not apply the same downward load to the overhang.

-## Why this is still under investigation
+## Why warping is still under investigation

-The important point is that these mechanisms can overlap:
+The important point is that these various warping mechanisms can overlap:

 - Later layers can induce thermal contraction.
 - Top-only cooling can warp even a single unsupported layer.
 - Reheating can reactivate polymer-chain contraction.
 - Nozzle pressure can physically disturb large spans during deposition.

-That is why there is no credible claim yet that warping is "solved."
 The current state is closer to active investigation plus a growing set of practical mitigations.

 ## Example prints